Seeing your most loved dog breeds with spotted tongues most time is termed to be that the dog is a Chow mix.

 Breeds That Are Prone to Spotted Tongues

-Genetics define the spots on your dog’s tongue.
-A lot of these breeds are a part of the Spitz family, and a handful of them have Pointer or Spaniel ancestors.
-A lot of these dogs are known to have come from United Kingdom or Germany.
+Genetics defines the spots on your dog’s tongue.
+Many of these breeds are a part of the Spitz family, and a handful of them have Pointer or Spaniel ancestors.
+A lot of these dogs are known to have come from the United Kingdom or Germany.

-So although there are some clear similarities in some of these breeds, no one has been able to determine exactly why these breeds have tongue spots while the rest of the canine breed doesn’t.
+So although there are some clear similarities in some of these breeds, no one has determined exactly why these breeds have tongue spots while the rest of the canine breed doesn’t.

 Here’s a list of the 38 dog breeds known to have spotted tongues: